realworldocaml/book/book/data-serialization/README.md

 S-expressions are nested parenthetical expressions whose atomic values are strings.
-They were first popularized by the Lisp programming language in the 1960s.
-They have remained one of the simplest and most effective ways to encode structured data in a human-readable and editable form.  [s-expressions]{.idx} [serialization formats/s-expressions]{.idx} [data serialization/with
+They were first popularized by the Lisp programming language in the 1960s, and have remained one of the simplest and most effective ways to encode structured data in a human-readable and editable form.  [s-expressions]{.idx} [serialization formats/s-expressions]{.idx} [data serialization/with